 Being around other like-minded people who share a desire for fitness can be great for morale and motivate you to stay on track.
-Meeting new friends at the gym can be very beneficial – you might need a spotter, want someone to critique your form, ask for some advice – or you may even score a date!
+Plus, meeting new friends at the gym can be very beneficial – you might need a spotter, want someone to critique your form, ask for some advice – or you may even score a date!

 9. It’s Great for Your Heart

 Strength training is fully endorsed by the American Heart Association, and has been shown to reduce levels of bad cholesterol, increase good cholesterol and lower blood pressure.
-There is evidence to suggest that regular exercise is more effective than blood pressure meds, the effects of which last well after putting the weights down.
+There is also evidence to suggest that regular exercise is more effective than blood pressure meds, the effects of which last well after putting the weights down.